 Level 1 Training (ST1, ST2 and ST3)

 Trainees usually enter our programme at ST1 and the majority are placed in training centres outside Bristol to gain a solid grounding in paediatrics.
 The training centres for the start of ST1 are:

 ST1 trainees generally move to a specialist post in the second half of their year in Bristol, where they rotate between posts for 2 years.
 The second half of the ST3 year is then back in a DGH environment to support the step up to middle grade at ST4.

 In level 1 trainees are given the opportunity of gaining experience in some of the paediatric sub-specialties.
 The placements with sub-specialty experience are located in Bristol, as below.
 Specific placements in the medical sub-specialties at the Children's Hospital are planned by the clinical tutor there in conjunction with trainees' preferences.
 All trainees will gain experience in tertiary neonatal medicine.

 - Bristol Royal Hospital for Children (most paediatric sub-specialties)

 - Southmead and St Michael’s Hospitals (tertiary neonatal medicine)

 - Community child health in Bristol

 Trainees need to pass all parts of the MRCPCH exam to progress to ST4.

 Level 2 Training (ST4 and ST5)

-Trainees gain level 2 competencies by undertaking placements in general paediatrics, neonatology and community paediatrics over a two year period.
+Trainees gain level 2 key capabilities by undertaking placements in general paediatrics, neonatology and community paediatrics over a two year period.
 They will participate in a tier two rota.
 They will spend one to two years in one of the following training centres: